The British Red Cross has a long tradition of providing practical and emotional support to vulnerable refugees and asylum seekers in the UK.

 How do we help people?

-The Red Cross supports refugees in a wide variety of ways, from offering emergency provisions to those facing severe hardship to giving orientation support and friendly advice to the most vulnerable.
+The Red Cross supports refugees in a wide variety of ways.
+These include offering emergency food, clothes or small amounts of cash to those facing severe hardship.
+We also help refugees access services and we offer friendly advice to the most vulnerable.

 We provide short-term support to help vulnerable and newly arrived refugees adapt to life in a new country.
-Since many of our trained volunteers are refugees themselves, they speak a wide range of languages and can offer valuable support and advice.
+Many of our trained volunteers are refugees themselves, so they speak a wide range of languages and can offer valuable support and advice.
 Wherever possible, all our information materials are translated into the main refugee languages.

 Support for young people and refugee women